Josh Bredl: Professional wrestling career

 In January 2016, Bredl made a tweet referring to the lower-card stable The Social Outcasts as "Social Jobbers".
 This would cause backstage backlash from WWE wrestlers, including Cody Rhodes and Kevin Owens.
 Bredl was then temporarily banned from NXT locker rooms as a result.
 Bredl wrestled his final match on July 7, 2016; he was released from his WWE contract on November 5, 2017.

 Personal life

-Bredl has two children with his wife, Lydia.
+Bredl has two children with his wife, Lydia Bredl.